efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

 ```
 brew update
-brew install soqt-geomodel
+brew install geomodel-thirdparty-soqt
 ```

-The second command will install all the latest graphics libraries needed by the visualization tools of GeoModel:  `simage-geomodel`, `coin-geomodel`, and `soqt-geomodel`.
+The second command will install all the latest graphics libraries needed by the visualization tools of GeoModel:  `geomodel-thirdparty-simage`, `geomodel-thirdparty-coin`, and `geomodel-thirdparty-soqt`.

 ### 3D graphics dependencies - Linux